Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 - Pack treats for rewarding calm behavior.

-Pet Parent Tip: The seven-hour trip limit is the biggest constraint for Amtrak pet travel.
-For longer journeys, consider breaking the trip into segments with an overnight stop in between.
-For example, a New York to Chicago trip (19 hours) could be split with an overnight in Pittsburgh or Cleveland.
+Pet Parent Tip: The seven-hour trip limit is the biggest Amtrak constraint.
+For longer journeys, break the trip into segments with an overnight stop between legs.
+A New York to Chicago trip (19 hours) could be split with an overnight in Pittsburgh or Cleveland.

 Photo credit on Pexels